buerokratt/Ruuter/samples/CONFIGURATION.md

 ### Internal requests

-Some DSL services can be exposed to to internal requests as REST endpoints.
+Some DSL services can be exposed to internal requests as REST endpoints.
 These can be accessed only from IPs that are specified in `allowedFiletypes` configuration block:
 * `allowedIPs` - list of whitelisted IPs
 * `allowedURLs` - list of whitelisted referral URLs